Finite Sample Inference in Incomplete Models: Introduction

-We propose an alternative method to construct confidence regions for the parameters of incomplete structural models that circumvents the many moments and conditioning issues, and avoids tuning parameters and asymptotic arguments.
+We propose an alternative method to construct confidence regions for the parameters of incomplete structural models that circumvents the many moments and conditioning issues, allows for continuous outcome variables, and avoids tuning parameters and asymptotic arguments.
 As is customary with moment inequality models, we construct our confidence region by inverting a test.
-However, the test statistic is based on a different characterization of the sharp identified region, and we show that it controls size in finite samples.
+The test we propose is based on a new test statistic and it controls size in finite samples.
 Our testing procedure relies on two key ingredients.
-First, the test statistic is based on an optimal transport characterization of the sharp identified region, inspired by formulations in \cite{GH:2006} and \cite{EGH:2010}.
-As a result, the test statistic is the solution of a discrete optimal transport problem, which is a special kind of linear programming problem, the computation of which has a long history.
+First, the test statistic is based on an optimal-transport characterization of data/model compatibility, inspired by formulations in \cite{GH:2006} and \cite{EGH:2010}.
+As a result, the test statistic is the solution of a discrete optimal-transport problem, which is a special kind of linear programming problem, the computation of which has a long history.
 Second, the test generalizes Monte Carlo tests of \cite{Dwass:57} and \cite{Barnard:63}\footnote{See also \cite{Dufour:2006} and \cite{DK:2001}.} to incomplete models to control size in finite samples.
-The test statistic and critical values are based on simulation draws from the conditional distribution of latent variables.
+The test statistic and critical values are based on simulation draws from the known conditional distribution of latent variables.